cozy/cozy-guidelines/process/bug-report.md

 ## Bug report

-A bug can nr reported via several channels: Github, forum, Cozy Cloud contact email or directly from a friend.
+A bug can be reported via several channels: Github, forum, Cozy Cloud contact email or directly from a friend.
 Here is the process to follow when it occurs: